Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Impacts of the Energy Transition on Load Limits in Low-Voltage Grids

 \acp{NCP} are uniquely mapped to the load buses of the respective SimBench network.
 This preserves the spatial distribution of loads while ensuring a consistent one-to-one assignment between \acp{NCP} and buses.
 If a direct assignment is not possible, \acp{NCP} are assigned to available free load buses as a documented fallback. \acp{NCP} that cannot be assigned are not simulated.

-In the rural network with 109 \acp{NCP}, each \ac{NCP} represents one household (single-family home).
-In the urban network, one \ac{NCP} represents an aggregate of multiple dwelling units (multi-family home).
+In the rural network with 109 \acp{NCP}, each \ac{NCP} corresponds to one household (single-family home).
+In the urban network, one \ac{NCP} is an aggregate of multiple dwelling units (multi-family home).
 It includes 53 \acp{NCP}.
-The SimBench topologies contain 127 (rural) and 57 (urban) load buses in total; the remaining 18 (rural) and 4 (urban) buses carry no assigned \ac{NCP} and are therefore load-free throughout all simulated time steps.
+The SimBench topologies provide 118 (rural) and 53 (urban) load buses.
+In the rural network, 109 of these are assigned to NCPs and the remaining 9 stay load-free throughout all simulated time steps, while in the urban network all 53 load buses are assigned.

-Depending on the scenario, the following elements are modeled per single-family or multi-family home and assigned based on input data sheets including household electricity demand, public charging points, \acp{EV}, rooftop solar \ac{PV} generation, and heat pumps.
-For clarity, public charging points are coupled directly to households rather than introducing additional intermediate buses.
+Depending on the scenario, the following elements are modeled per single-family or multi-family home and assigned based on input data sheets including household electricity demand, public charging stations, \acp{EV}, rooftop solar \ac{PV} generation, and heat pumps.
+For clarity, public charging stations are coupled directly to households rather than introducing additional intermediate buses.

-The number of each technology is provided in \autoref{tab:energy-transition-pathways} as per 100 households and is scaled to the number of single-family homes (rural) and multi-family homes (urban) in the respective network.
-While each \ac{NCP} includes household demand, the calculated numbers of the other technologies are distributed across \acp{NCP} using randomized assignment based on random variables.